Olamyy/oldone/content/articles/understanding-the-sklearn-design/understanding-the-sklearn-design.md

     predictor.
     If the estimator is a transformer, then the pipeline is a transformer pipeline.

     Feature Unions are quite similar to pipelines in the sense that they are also chaining tools.
-However unline pipelines, feature unions only chain together transformation processes.
+However unlike pipelines, feature unions only chain together transformation processes.
     This means they accept a list of transformers as input and expose a fit method which recursively calls the base transformers `fit` methods.
 The main advantage of feature union objects is that they can be used in place of transformers in pipelines.

     ![dense matrix.](/images/pipelines.png)

-    Figure 5: An example of a pipline.
+    Figure 5: Example pipeline to illustrate how feature unions work.
+This pipeline has 3 transformers and an estimator.

     The `PCA` and `KernelPCA` transformers in the pipeline image above can be combined into a single FeatureUnion which can then be passed down to the SelectKBest estimator and then to the logistic regression predictor.